A new T-compatibility condition and its application to the discretization of the damped time-harmonic Galbrun's equation: Numerical examples

 where $g$ is again the Gaussian with $a=\log(10^6)$.
 As $g$ equals $10^{-6}$ on the unit circle we can consider the boundary conditions fulfilled numerically to a reasonable degree.
 Results for fixed $\alpha=0.1$ are shown in \Cref{fig:hconv_bnd_ext}.
 We consider unstructured meshes and barycentric refined meshes.
 Further we include the Taylor-Hood variant outlined in \cref{rem:th,rem:th2} using unstructured meshes and an $H^1$ conforming choice for the space $Q_n$.
 For unstructured and barycentric refined meshes we observe the expected convergence rates for $k\geq 3$ and $k\geq 2$, respectively.
 The method with $Q_n\subset H^1$ shows again a long pre-asymptotic phase and a worse approximation error compared to the other two methods.
 Furthermore, for $k=3$ we only observe a long preasymptotic phase, optimal convergence rate is never reached.

-Second, we consider again the source term given in \eqref{eq:nums}, this time including the boundary condition, and compare against a reference solution, computed using $k=5$ and $h=2^{-4}$ in \Cref{fig:hconv_bnd}.
-The first two plots in \Cref{fig:hconv_bnd} we fix $\alpha=0.1$ and consider two different mesh types.
+Second, we consider again the source term given in \eqref{eq:nums}, this time including the boundary condition, and compare against a reference solution, computed using $k=5$ and $h=1.5\cdot 2^{-6}$ in \Cref{fig:hconv_bnd}. {Before we investigate the behavior for larger Mach numbers we test convergence against the reference solution for different mesh types and polynomial orders.} The first two plots in \Cref{fig:hconv_bnd} we fix $\alpha=0.1$ and consider two different mesh types.
 For both methods we observe good convergence rates of order $\calO(h^{k})$, however, barycentric refinement show more stable rates and a better error overall.
-In \Cref{fig:hconv_bnd}, on the right, we consider unstructured meshes, and different values of the coefficient $\alpha$ for for the flow given in \eqref{eq:bflow2}.
-We choose $\alpha=0.1,0.2,0.3,0.4$ resulting in the corresponding Mach numbers $\norm{c_s^{-1}\bflow}_{\bL^\infty}^2 \approx 2\mathrm{e}{-3},\ 0.01,\ 0.02,\ 0.04$.
-This can be compared to the example with periodic boundary conditions presented in \Cref{fig:hconv_per_coeffs}.
-Again, assuming an optimal inf-sup constant, the right hand side of our assumption on the Mach number in \cref{thm:conv2} is at best $\beta_h^2 \frac{\ull{c_s}^2\ull{\rho}}{\ol{c_s}^2\ol{\rho}} \frac{1}{1+\tan^2\theta} \approx 0.06.$ Without the periodic boundary, we can see a loss in convergence set on earlier, at $\norm{c_s^{-1}\bflow}_{\bL^\infty}^2 \approx 0.02$, most likely due to a worse discrete inf-sup constant.